open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/agent-config.md

 spelling: cSpell:ignore autoconfiguration Autoconfiguration Dotel HSET javaagent serverlessapis Servlet servlet
 ---

-> ### NOTE: subject to change!
->
-> Note: The environment variables/system properties in this document are very likely to change over time.
-> Please check back here when trying out a new version!

 Please report any bugs or unexpected behavior you find.

 ## Contents